SherG/tester1/site/content/_index.md

   heading: Why ISF?
   text: >-
     You'll gain impressive strength and agility with our 5-star rated program, which is endorsed by medical researcher Anne Moscona, M.D.
 intro:
   heading: 5-Star Rated Personal Training
   text: >-
-    "Outstanding."
-That's how long-term client Anne Moscona, M.D., describes our fitness program.
-We're proud of our 5-star rating from our clients.
+    Our fitness training is based on   the very best exercise research.
+Our pricing is competitive.
+Train at your choice of 3 private gyms in midtown Manhattan or your private residence.
 products:
   - image: /img/weight-training-nyc.webp
     text: >-